John Hyde

 Last Edited=13 Jun 2005

-Maria Thompson was the daughter of Andrew Thompson and Harriet Buncombe.1 She married Sir Joshua Vanneck, 1st Baron Huntingfield of Heveningham Hall, son of Sir Joshua Vanneck, 1st Bt. and Mary Anne Daubuz, on 29 September 1777 at St. Peter le Poor, London, England.1 She died on 7 December 1811 at Grosvenor Square, Mayfair, London, England.1
+Maria Thompson was the daughter of Andrew Thompson and Harriet Buncombe.1 She married Joshua Vanneck, 1st Baron Huntingfield of Heveningham Hall, son of Sir Joshua Vanneck, 1st Bt. and Mary Anne Daubuz, on 29 September 1777 at St. Peter le Poor, London, EnglandG.1 She died on 7 December 1811 at Grosvenor Square, Mayfair, London, EnglandG.1

 Her married name became Vanneck.
-As a result of her marriage, Maria Thompson was styled as Baroness Huntingfield of Heveningham Hall on 7 July 1796.
+After her marriage, Maria Thompson was styled as Baroness Huntingfield of Heveningham Hall on 7 July 1796.

-Children of Maria Thompson and Sir Joshua Vanneck, 1st Baron Huntingfield of Heveningham Hall
+Children of Maria Thompson and Joshua Vanneck, 1st Baron Huntingfield of Heveningham Hall

 Citations